Microsoft snatches Sam Altman and former OpenAI colleagues to form its own AI research team

 The appointment was announced just after it was suggested that Altman may return to OpenAI, following his sudden firing on Friday.
 That was preceded by an outpouring of support for Altman from OpenAI employees, many of whom shared hearts on social media.

-In a bit of a surprising development, though, talks between the parties broke down and OpenAI subsequently said that Altman (and co-founder Greg Brockman) would not return, according to reports.
-Instead, Twitch co-founder Emmett Shear was reportedly appointed as the new CEO.
+Talks between the parties broke down and OpenAI subsequently said that Altman (and co-founder Greg Brockman) would not return, according to reports.
+Instead, Twitch co-founder Emmett Shear was reportedly appointed as OpenAI's new CEO.

 The story is likely far from over, as the confirmation of Altman's firing and subsequent hiring by Microsoft raise multiple questions.
 Microsoft has invested $13 billion and owns a 49 percent stake in the for-profit segment of OpenAI and recently unveiled its Copilot AI assistant that's powered by OpenAI's technology.

-In addition, OpenAI has an odd "capped-profit" corporate structure with both a for-profit and nonprofit body.
+However, OpenAI has an odd "capped-profit" corporate structure with both a for-profit and non-profit body that has an impact on Microsoft's investment.
 And despite Nadella's words, the partnership with OpenAI will no doubt be affected by Microsoft having its own AI research team — particularly since it will be led by OpenAI's former CEO.
+With all that, expect further developments.

+Update Nov 20, 2023 at 8:42 AM ET: OpenAI co-founder, board member and chief scientist Ilya Sutskever has released a statement on recent developments: "I deeply regret my participation in the board's actions.
+I never intended to harm OpenAI.
+I love everything we've built together and I will do everything I can to reunite the company," he wrote on X.